Dual Principal Component Pursuit: Experiments

 Finally, it is important to comment on the running time of the methods.
 As Table \ref{table:RunningTimes} shows, DPCP-LP is admittedly the slowest among the methods, particularly for low relative dimensions, since in that case many dual principal components need to be computed.
 Indeed, for $10\%$ outliers and $d/D = 5/30$ DPCP-LP computes $D-d = 25$ dual components and thus it takes about $17$ seconds, as opposed to $0.4$ seconds for the same amount of outliers but $d/D = 29/30$, since a single dual component is computed in this latter case.
 Similarly, for $70\%$ outliers DPCP-LP takes about $95$ seconds when $d/D=5/30$ as opposed to about $3$ seconds for $d/D = 29/30$.
-On the other hand, DPCP-IRLS is one order of magnitude faster than DPCP-LP and comparable to $\ell_{21}$-RPCA and REAPER, which overall are the fastest methods.
+On the other hand, DPCP-IRLS is one order of magnitude faster than DPCP-LP and comparable to $\ell_{21}$-RPCA and REAPER, which overall are the second fastest methods, with CoP being the fastest of all.

 \paragraph{Presence of Noise}

 Next, we fix $D=30, N=500, M/(N+M)=0.5$, and investigate the performance of the methods, adding DPCP-d to the mix, in the presence of varying levels of noise for two cases of high relative dimension, i.e., $d/D=25/30$ and $d/D=29/30$.
 The inliers are corrupted by additive white Gaussian noise of zero mean and standard deviation $\sigma=0.05,0.1,0.2$, with support in the orthogonal complement of the inlier subspace.
 The parameters of all methods are the same as earlier except for DPCP-d we set $\tau = \max\left\{\sigma,1/\sqrt{N+M}\right\}$, while for RANSAC we set its threshold parameter equal to $\sigma$.